SoftwareGuy/Ignorance/README.md

 This transport is currently developed and actively used by [Oiran Studio](http://www.oiran.studio).

 ## WARNING!
-This version of Ignorance is for the *master* branch of Mirror. **Do not use this branch if you are using the 2018 version of Mirror**.
+This version of Ignorance is for the *master* branch of Mirror which has "pluggable" transports. **Do not use this branch if you are using the 2018 version of Mirror**.
 Instead, select the "mirror2018" branch under "Branch" [or click here if you're lazy](https://github.com/SoftwareGuy/Ignorance/tree/mirror2018) to go to the right branch.

 ### What happens if I use the wrong version of Ignorance with the wrong version of Mirror?
 * Best case scenario: It works, somehow.